 You can achieve all your goals and more but it’s how you go about it that matters.
-If you need help, contact a Cape Town based rehab for help.
+If you need help, contact a Johannesburg based rehab for help.
 You don’t need to go through life in pain, you can heal with the right treatment in a caring environment.

 Here are a few things to consider when recognising why New Year’s Resolutions don’t work:

 - 1 January is a terrible day to start.

 Usually the first of January comes after a night of celebration which more often than not involves alcohol.
 Thus goals are not implemented in a fresh state of mind but one clouded by substances.